 Opportunities with six-member funds

 When buying business property, a six-person super fund opens up the possibility of real scale.
-With alignment between the members' investment strategies being focussed on the acquisition of the business property, there is greater scope for a cash deposit and significantly higher borrowing capacity possible through combined concessional contributions and rental payments by the business.
+With alignment between the members' investment strategies being focussed on the acquisition of the business property, there is greater scope for a cash deposit and loan repayments through combined concessional contributions and rental payments by the business.
 The SMSF could be formed from family members or a combination of family and key business stakeholders, although genuine alignment is probably easier with just family in the fund.

 To bring other business partners into the purchase, non-family members could bring additional SMSFs into play using a unit trust structure.